 After hearing such favorable (okay, gushing) reviews of John Green’s The Fault In Our Stars, I picked it up, sat on the couch and read the first chapter out loud to my wife.
 I was hooked.
 She was too.
 Three hours and a box of Kleenex later, we sat there in awe.
 We both loved that book!
 So much so that I didn’t want to read another John Green book for a while.
 I just wanted to wallow in the deep emotion of that story.
 But then, I was asked to review Green’s first novel, Looking for Alaska, with my daughter, Madi.
 She picked it up, devoured it and placed it in my care.

 Alaska reads as satisfying as The Fault because it delivers in the same way.
-It has likeable (okay, adorable) characters, dialogue that’s honest, funny and charmingly vulnerable, and an emotional gut-punch that leaves you haunted for days.
+It has likeable (okay, adorable) characters.
+It has dialogue that’s honest, funny and charmingly vulnerable, and an emotional gut-punch that leaves you haunted for days.

 In Looking for Alaska, we find ourselves looking for solace and acceptance through the eyes of Miles Halter.
 Miles leaves his home and friendless existence in Florida to attend Culver Creek Preparatory High School in Alabama.
 A teen infatuated with the last words of famous dead people, Miles goes, as the late Francois Rabelai once said, “to seek a Great Perhaps.”

 That Great Perhaps befriends him in the form of Alaska Young, a wild, impulsive, self-destructive girl who seems to love all, despite a heart broken by familial tragedy.
 Miles is smitten.
 Beyond smitten—he is quietly gobsmacked in love with Alaska, even as he dates another girl and Alaska professes her love elsewhere.